Duggar Family Member Getting Married: What Extended Family Member Is Tying The Knot Now?

 — IJustPutYouOnBlast (@JustPutUonBlast) January 9, 2017

 Anna Duggar’s sister Susanna Keller is now engaged!
-On Saturday, Susanna, and her boyfriend went out to dinner.
+On Saturday, Susanna and her boyfriend went out to dinner.
 It was their two-year anniversary, and he popped the question.
 The two have been together for two years already.
 A source went on to share saying, “Anna called Susanna to tell her she is happy for her.
 Everyone has said they are happy for her, but it doesn’t seem like Susanna’s parents, or Anna, will actually come to the wedding.”
 This is really sad if the family isn’t there for the big day.

 The entire Duggar family lives a very strict religious life, and Anna’s family lives the same way.
-It turns out that Susanna doesn’t exactly live the same way and because of this everyone isn’t on board with her marriage.
+It turns out that Susanna doesn’t exactly live the same way and because of this, everyone isn’t on board with her marriage.
 The source went on to say, “Susanna’s dad sent her a letter detailing what she needs to do in order for him to be in attendance.
 It read like a check list!
 Stop fornicating and ask God for forgiveness was at the top.”

 Right now, it would be really shocking if anyone shows up for their wedding from Anna’s family or from Susann’s family.
 It is really sad to hear that her family might not be there.
 There are other people in their family that don’t live the same lifestyle.
 They have always accepted Amy Duggar King regardless of the fact that she did things like kiss before marriage and admits to cussing now and then.
 Amy is on the new season of Marriage Boot Camp: Reality Stars with her husband Dillon King.

 #HappyMothersDay to all the Moms out there — even Moms of pre-born lil ones! #prolifegen